mitmath/julia-mit/README.md

 combining code, graphics, formatted text, and even equations, with sophisticated plots via [Matplotlib](http://matplotlib.org/).

+You can also look at the Jupyter notebook from the [fall 2020 tutorial](Tutorial.ipynb).

 ## Why Julia?

 Julia is relatively new